 Valuations of different industries vary.
 Tech stocks generally have relatively higher P/E as they are in the growth industries.
 The sector also covers a relatively higher share in the S&P 500 Index, compared with other regions3, and the rally of tech stocks since March have led the US markets higher.

-The valuations of tech stocks have risen as mobility restriction measures are driving some emerging trends.
-Employees continuing to work from home, alongside increasing global demand for cloud computing and e-commerce, are expected to bode well for tech stocks.
+While the valuations of tech stocks have increased, mobility restrictions are forcing people to stay home and are driving some emerging trends.
+Increasing global demand for employees working from home, cloud computing and e-commerce are expected to bode well for technology stocks.

 How are we capturing global equity opportunities?

-Investing in companies that are aligned with the mega trends in tech development.
-The global public health crisis is forcing workers and businesses to change the way they operate, and the continued containment measures are increasing the adoption of tech for work and life at home.
+Investing in companies that are aligned with the mega trends in technology development.
+The global public health crisis is forcing workers and businesses to change the way they operate, and the continued containment measures are increasing the adoption of technology for work and life at home.